papirosko/kafka-demo/README.md

 # Metrics

+## Kafka exporter

 Now we need to expose kafka metrics to the prometheus and be able to see them in grafana.
-Kafka exporter will be used to actually export the metrics.
+[Kafka exporter](https://github.com/danielqsj/kafka_exporter) will be used to actually export the metrics.
 Let's add new services to the `docker-compose.yml`:
 ```yaml